Regulations and Israeli Nonprofit Assets

 This Series of Posts

-Our law offices at Cohen, Decker, Pex & Brosh have experience in Israeli not for profit law and Israeli NGO law.
+Our law office has experience in Israeli not for profit law and Israeli NGO law.
 This short article is one in a longer series discussing some important aspects about the proper functioning of Israeli not for profit organizations (amuta in singular and amutot in plural).

 For more information on the Israeli Corporations Authority which oversees Israeli not for profit organizations, see the government website.
 For more articles from an Israeli lawyer and legal advice for Israeli not for profit organizations related to the topic of this article, see our articles about the Israeli Corporations Authority, reimbursements and the amuta’s name, logo and objectives.